nycu-caslab/OSC2025/labs/lab2.rst

 .. hint::
+  After compiling bootloader.img, we can first use QEMU to test its functionality before running it on actual hardware.

-  You can use ``qemu-system-aarch64 -serial null -serial pty`` to create a pseudo TTY device and test your bootloader through it.
+  You can use ``qemu-system-aarch64 -machine raspi3b -kernel your_bootloader.img -serial null -serial pty`` to create a pseudo TTY device and test your bootloader through it.

 Config Kernel Loading Setting